 - Practice mock interviews with professors, pre-health advisors, dentists and dental students before your dental school admission interviews.

 - Meet with pre-health or predental advisor to identify future classes that will keep you on track with dental school requirements.
-It is important to build a good relationship with a pre-health advisor since many schools prefer committee letters in place of individual letters of recommendation.
+It is important to build a good relationship with a pre-health advisor since many schools prefer committee letters in place of individual letters of evaluation.
 To find a pre-health advisor, go to www.naahp.org.
 If you are interested in admission requirements of a specific school, visit the school website and find admission requirements page.
+Check back each semester to see if the information has changed.

 - Participate in a simulation course.
 Contact a dental school near you to find out complete details.
 Most sim courses contain: